 Universities make slightly different claims on the copyright of material produced while an employee.
 Most universities make the correct assumption that copyright for teaching materials etc. belongs to the actual university teacher who makes them.
 However a few do not.
 SULF recommends that you look at this situation closely as concerns any possible future employer.

-Local working hours agreements concerning university teachers’ opportunities for research vary from university to university.
+Local working hours agreements concerning university teachers’ opportunities for research and skills development vary from university to university.
 Preconditions and financing also vary.
 Examine the conditions stated in the collective agreement at your new, presumptive employer.
 If your employer offers you other, and in your opinion more advantageous, conditions it is vital to get these documented and signed by both yourself and an authorised employer representative.

 Negotiate with an authorised employer representative